 Buffalo cauliflower bites served with ranch and celery.

 These buffalo cauliflower bites are hands down, the best way to enjoy cauliflower.
 They’re soft on the inside, crispy on the outside, and coated in a spicy 3 ingredient sauce.
-Add some celery sticks, and a traditional dip like ranch or blue cheese, and you’ve got a snack that’s sure to get rave reviews!
+Add some celery sticks or carrot sticks and a traditional dip like ranch, and you’ve got a snack that’s sure to get rave reviews!

 Bowls of ingredients including cauliflower, buffalo wing sauce and seasonings.

-This recipe is made with cauliflower, flour, salt, pepper, buffalo wing sauce, honey and butter.
+To make this recipe, you will need cauliflower, flour, salt, black pepper, buffalo wing sauce, honey and butter.

-This recipe starts with cauliflower florets, which you will toss in a batter made of flour, water, salt and pepper.
+This recipe starts with cauliflower florets, which you will toss in a batter made of flour, water, salt and pepper in a large mixing bowl.
 Place the cauliflower into the oven to bake until crisp.
 While the cauliflower is in the oven, make the spicy sauce with a blend of buffalo wing sauce, butter and honey.
 Pour the sauce over the cauliflower, toss to coat, then bake the cauliflower one more time.
 Serve immediately and enjoy!

 Process shots showing how to coat cauliflower in batter.

-• You can add other spices to the batter such as garlic powder, onion powder, smoked paprika or even chili powder.
+• You can add extra spices to the batter such as garlic powder, onion powder, smoked paprika or even chili powder.

 • I prefer Frank’s Red Hot Buffalo Wing Sauce, but other varieties of hot sauce will also work.

 • In my opinion, a spicy snack needs a cool dip to keep the heat level to a reasonable level.
-While I often serve my buffalo cauliflower with ranch dip, blue cheese or buttermilk dips are also great choices.
-You can buy pre-prepared ranch dip at the store, or make your own homemade ranch dip.
+While I often serve my buffalo cauliflower with ranch dip, blue cheese dressing or buttermilk dips are also great choices.
+You can make your own homemade ranch dip, or try a homemade ranch dressing instead.

 Battered and cooked cauliflower on a pan.